maticomba/postal-smtp-fail2ban/README.md

 Tested in Ubuntu Server 22.04.1 LTS with Postal v2.11.2.

-Corrections, comments or suggestions are welcome!
+Corrections, comments and suggestions are welcome!

 ## Postal Server configuration